nathan-j-brenner/nathan-j-brenner.github.io/_posts/2016-05-08-multipage-form.md

 title: "Multi-step Forms"
 date : 2016-05-08
 ---

+How do you create a form where you can navigate to multiple pages, and are able to submit the data only once?

+Should you have a single controller connected to multiple views?

+What's an approach that takes advantage of the best parts of Angular 1.x?

 <a href="https://github.com/nathan-j-brenner/multipage-form" class="btn btn-info" role="button">See the code</a>

 I got hired a couple months ago as a contractor for an advertising agency to write responsive html emails.
 Not exciting work, no javascript, and table based layout, but I get to write code all day so what's to complain?